How Dedicated Servers Fit into a Cloud Server World

 5. The dedicated server service is more personal and understandable.
 Plus, the team is generally smaller, likely consisting of only a couple of “Bills.”

-Is there room for both dedicated and cloud?
+Is there room for both cloud hosting and dedicated servers?

 First, let’s talk about what a dedicated server is not.
 Shared hosting, for example, stores your site on a server with dozens (perhaps hundreds) of other sites, with whom you also share the traffic load.
 A cloud hosting plan is scalable, spreading data assets across several servers, which creates a nice fault tolerant environment for content producers who might have a sudden surge in traffic.